-The 2020 NBAA Maintenance Conference (“Event”) is produced by the National Business Aviation Association, Inc. (“Show Management”).
-The Event is scheduled to be held at the Connecticut Convention Center in Hartford, Connecticut (“Facility”) on May 5-7, 2020.
+The NBAA Business Aviation Convention & Exhibition (NBAA-BACE) (“Event”) is produced by the National Business Aviation Association, Inc. (“Show Management”).
+The Event is scheduled to be held at the Orange County Convention Center in Orlando, Florida, and at Orlando Executive Airport in Orlando, Florida (each, a “Facility”) on Oct.
+16-18, 2018.
 “Exhibitor” means, collectively, the entity that is applying to exhibit at the Event, the authorized representative (“Representative”) of that entity who is executing this contract on its behalf and, where applicable, that entity’s officers, employees, contractors and agents.

 - Membership; Eligibility.
 Exhibitor shall maintain membership with NBAA during the entire period from application through the Event.
 If Exhibitor fails to maintain membership, Show Management may consider Exhibitor to have canceled its space in accordance with section 4.
 Exhibitor shall only exhibit or promote products or services that pertain to the business aviation industry.